-Hammerstein’s legacy lives on, not only because the musicals and films he touched continue to draw audiences, but because of the work of the Oscar Hammerstein Museum & Theatre Education Center (aka OHMTEC).
-This not-for-profit 501c3 organization is currently soliciting donations to purchase Hammerstein’s former home Highland Farm in Doylestown PA to serve, as noted on their site, as a “creative epicenter to make it accessible to people the world over.”
+Hammerstein’s legacy lives on, not only because the musicals and films he touched continue to draw audiences but also because of the work of the Oscar Hammerstein Museum & Theatre Education Center (aka OHMTEC).
+This not-for-profit 501c3 organization is currently soliciting donations to purchase Hammerstein’s former home, Highland Farm in Doylestown, PA, to serve, as noted on their site, as a “creative epicenter to make it accessible to people the world over.”

 On June 27, 2022, OHMTEC announced the winners of the 2022 competition.
-151 competitors from five continents participated, paying tribute to Hammerstein’s oeuvre with delightful performances of his works.
+One hundred fifty-one competitors from five continents participated, paying tribute to Hammerstein’s oeuvre with delightful performances of his works.

 Here are the winners announced by OHMTEC:

 First Place: Helena Badiali, 15, Doylestown, PA – Voice Teacher-Anne Odland Second Place: Fiona Coughlin, Akron, OH

 Middle School Division

 First Place: Kylie Kuioka, 11, Brooklyn, NY – Voice Teacher-Justin John Moniz Second Place: Matthew Bussell, Westfield, MA

 First Place: Reese Racicot, 9, Plymouth, MA – Voice Teacher-Paige Taylor Second Place: Niamh Smith, Wicklow, Ireland